miyuki-starmiya/javascript/react/README.md

 6. add super(props)
 7. delete <Component /> property

-- this.state is local variable in Component(Instance)
+- this.state is instance variable in Component
 - props, state only affect child components. because those are `one direction binding` unlike Vue.js

-both props and state are just variable. so you deal with state as props but you should use state if this variable have status of [dynamic, independent, top-component]
+both props and state are just `instance variable`. so you deal with state as props but you should use state if this variable have status of [dynamic, independent, top-component]

 let's make simple time app. following code is unfinished